UD: May 2019

-An extremely rare artifact connected with the production of ancient coins has recently been published from the Russe/Rousse area of northeastern Bulgaria.
+An extremely rare artifact connected with the production of ancient coins has been discovered the Russe/Rousse area of northeastern Bulgaria.
 The bronze matrix has a cone-shaped end, while the the other is cylindrical.
-Its is 32 mm. long, and on the circular base of the cylindrical section, that has a 22 mm diameter, the stylized (Celticized) head of Zeus, right, is presented (Fig.1).
+It is 32 mm. long, and on the circular base of the cylindrical section, that has a 22 mm diameter, the stylized (Celticized) head of Zeus, right, is presented (Fig.1).

 The Mother-Matrix for the production of Celtic “Sattelkopfpferd” type tetradrachms from Russe, northeastern Bulgaria (late 2nd / early 1st c.
 BC)

 (After Draganov D. (2007) A Matrix for Producing Obverse Coin Dies for Imitations of the ‘Sattelkopfpferd’ (Virteju-Bukuresti) Type.
 In: Proceedings of the conference “The world of Getae” (20-21 September 2007, Ruse)